 - Select Table > Insert Table to add a 2-column, 1-row table to your document.

-- Create a new tag for the End of Flow marker in the first cell.
+- Create a new paragraph style for the text in the first cell.
 I called mine AlertImage.

-- Reduce both the type size and line spacing to 2 pts, and assign an image to the tag in Paragraph Designer > Advanced properties > Frame Above Pfg.
-Click Update All.
-(Note: Advanced properties has been updated in 2015, but Frame Above Pfg is still in the same general area.)
+- Reduce both the type size and line spacing to 2 pts, and assign a reference page image to the tag in Paragraph Designer > Advanced > Frame Above Pfg.
+Click Update Style.
+(See note and link above, if you don’t know how to add an image to the reference page.)

-- Create a new tag for the End of Flow marker in the second cell.
+- Create a new paragraph style for the text in the second cell.
 I called mine AlertText.

 In the future, when you want to add another alert, just insert another table.
-Pick AlertTable from the Table Format list at the left, and click Insert.
-FrameMaker handles the formatting and assigns the paragraph tags for you.
+Pick AlertTable from the Table Format list, and click Insert.
+FrameMaker handles the formatting and assigns the paragraph styles for you.